 It is very possible to do this.
 However, when you do this you'll need to put the box into something else.
 When cardboard gets wet it can start to fall apart.
-If you'd like to plant the potatoes like this then I'd use several layers of cardboard to do this with and make sure you have plastic under the box.

 I am looking for the easiest and simplest way to grow potatoes, like in buckets.
 When are they planted?
 Then what?
 I heard about, keep adding soil to the plants.
 I am not understanding this.